 When users visit your website and hit up a specific page.
 All the content found on that page will be loaded automatically, regardless of how much content you might have.
 But having large pages with a lot of images and videos increases loading times and might drive away potential visitors.

 Fortunately, BJ Lazy Load provides a solution for this problem, by only loading content when users need it.
-The plugin relies on jQuery to replace content frames with placeholders and serve scaled-down images and in turn, loads the page bit by bit as visitors scrolls along.
+The plugin relies on jQuery to replace content frames with placeholders and serve scaled-down images and, in turn, loads the page bit by bit as visitors scroll along.